Links to other sections

 A historical town

-This website tries to provide a view into
+This privately made website, first put together in 2005, tries to provide a view into

 some of the history that is rarely mentioned in guide books, as well as